Kava-Labs/kava/docs/education/user_actions/Governance/committee.md

 <!--
 title: committee
 -->
-## kvcli tx gov submit-proposal committee
+## kava tx gov submit-proposal committee

 Submit a governance proposal to change a committee.